- Herpes simplex infection is by far the commonest cause of genital ulceration presenting to clinics in the UK.

 Not always required.

 In the case of a severe primary episode, review at 5 days to confirm that no new lesions appearing.
-If new lesions are appearing or severe constitutional symptoms persist, give a further five days course of aciclovir.
+If new lesions are appearing or severe constitutional symptoms persist, give a further five days course of acyclovir.
 Otherwise consider review at 2 weeks when virological results are available.
 Patients should be offered NAAT tests at review, if deferred at first visit.

 Clinical Presentation